This item earns rewards points and Standard Shipping is FREE with the Orvis Rewards Visa Learn More

 A combination of specialists from our guide team will host your day-to-day adventures.
 Dan Michels and Alex Oberholtzer, owners, pilots and guides, personally conduct many of the adventure activities.
 Flights to the destinations are between 30 to 90 minutes away from the lodge.
 The flights themselves will be filled with aerial points of interest and the day will be planned to encompass 2-4 stops at ground points of interest.
 Ample time on the ground will be available take advantage of interpretive possibilities relating to history, geography and wildlife abound.

-Our guided fishing resources are substantial and fishing can be mixed into the itinerary as desired.
-Adventures can be incorporated into a fishing vacation, fishing can be incorporated into an adventure vacation or an adventure vacation can be designed of it's own accord.
+Our guided fishing resources are substantial and early-season fishing can be mixed into the itinerary as desired.

 Trophy Rainbow Trout or salmon fishing on the famous Naknek River: